 Board members are required by the Health Services Act, 1988 to act with integrity and objectivity at all times.
 They are required to declare any pecuniary interest or conflict of interest during Board debate and to withdraw from proceedings if necessary.
 There was one instance requiring declaration this year.

-The Executive Team members are the Chief Executive Officer, Deputy CEO/Director of Corporate Services, Director of Medical Services, Director of Nursing, Director of Primary and Preventative Health, Human Resources Manager, Manager/Director of Nursing – Coleraine Campus, Manager/Director of Nursing – Penshurst Campus, and the Director of the National Centre for Farmer Health.
+The Executive Team members are the Chief Executive, Director of Corporate Services, Chief Medical Officer, Director of Nursing, Director of Primary and Preventative Health, Director of Aged & Home Care Services Hamilton, Director of Aged Care Services Coleraine & Penshurst and the Director of the National Centre for Farmer Health.
 The Executive Team meet approximately 25 times per year and provide regular reports to the Board of Directors.